 The research will address how the building society sector can differentiate itself in a competitive market, taking into account the future role and value of regionality, mutuality, and the impact of technology and FinTech on the mortgages and savings sectors.
-The project is being conducted in partnership with the BSA, with support from sponsors Mambu, Mutual Vision, DMW Group, EQ Credit Services, Sandstone Technology, Sopra Banking Software, DPR and Shoosmiths, with additional partners still to be confirmed.
+The project is being conducted in partnership with the BSA, with support from sponsors Mambu, Mutual Vision, DMW Group, EQ Credit Services, Sandstone Technology, Sopra Banking Software, DPR, Shoosmiths, and Phoebus Software.

 There are 43 building societies in the UK, the largest of which is Nationwide, which offers a full range of banking products.
 The majority of societies primarily offer only mortgages, typically distributed via national intermediaries, and savings products provided online and through a network of regional branches.